 Return to your North Georgia cabin rental after singing, dancing, eating, and playing at Bear on the Square in Dahlonega.
 Georgia Cabins for YOU features cabins in the Blue Ridge Mountains that offer amenities to entertain, relax, and unwind after a fun day downtown.

-Take in gorgeous mountain or river views, soak in the steamy hot tub, lounge on the deck with local moonshine, hang out in the game room, and snooze in a king suite.
-You’ll also have homey conveniences like high speed Wi-Fi, a fully equipped kitchen, and big screen TVs!
+Take in gorgeous mountain or river views, soak in the steamy hot tub, lounge on the deck with local moonshine, hang out in the game room, practice what you learned from Bear on the Square music workshops, and snooze in a king suite.
+You’ll also have homey conveniences like high speed Wi-Fi, a fully equipped kitchen, keyless entry, and big screen TVs to enjoy on your spring getaway!

 Book YOUR memorable Blue Ridge vacation today and plan for a great time at Bear on the Square in nearby Dahlonega this spring!